ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 This edge scoring plugin will score based on the time to traverse the length of the edge.
 This will use the distance of the edge weighted in proportion to the absolute speed limits of the robot over an edge.
 If none is set in the graph, a parameterized maximum speed will be used.
-If an actual, measured time of a previous traversal is in the edge’s metadata, this will be used.
+If an actual, measured time of a previous traversal is in the edge's metadata, this will be used.

 ### **`weight`**